Chambers UK / Legal 500

-Rachel Speight is a partner in the Banking & Finance practice of the London office.
-She represents banks and sponsors in international structured and project financings.
-She particularly focuses on the mining finance sector and has experience in infrastructure finance in areas including the road, rail and healthcare sectors, including work on PPP projects.
+Banks and sponsors seek out Rachel Speight for representation in international project and alternative financings.
+She particularly advises clients in the mining finance sector and infrastructure finance in the road, rail and healthcare sectors, including work on PPP projects.

 Mining sector — Africa

 - A syndicate of lenders including African Export-Import Bank and Africa Finance Corp., ING, Société Générale and Natixis on a $220 million senior secured project financing facility for the underground expansion and ongoing operations of the Karowe diamond mine in Botswana.

 - Discovery Minerals on the successful project financing of its Boseto Copper project in Botswana ("African Mining Deal of the Year 2011" Project Finance Magazine).

 - The Lenders, including Société Générale and BNP Paribas on the financing and development of Roxgold Inc.'s Yaramoko gold project in Burkina Faso ("Africa – Mining and Metals Deal of the Year 2015" IJGlobal Europe and Africa Awards).